dsk2605/IntelliSQR-intern-project/README.md

-# IntelliSQR Full Stack Internship Assignment
+# IntelliSQR Full Stack Internship Project

  This is my submission for the full-stack internship.
 It's a complete Todo application built from scratch with a React (TypeScript) frontend and a Node.js (TypeScript) backend, as requested in the assignment.